multiplex/multiplex.js/README.md

   - `Queue` - first-in, first-out (FIFO) collection of objects.
   - `Stack` - last-in-first-out (LIFO) collection of objects.
   - `Lookup` - collection of keys each mapped to one or more values.
+  - `Map` - collection of key/value pairs.
+  - `Set` - collection of unique values of any type.
 * Over 40 LINQ methods (90 method overloads).
 * LINQ lazy evaluation.
 * TypeScript support.